 Dr Christopher Spencer BA (Hons) (UEA), MSc (UEA), PhD (Surrey)

-Christopher Spencer is an economist with expertise in the areas of monetary policy, financial economics, and applied econometrics.
-He also has an interest in the economics of standardization.
-Christopher began his academic career in 2001 as a Research Officer at Pembroke College, University of Oxford, contributing to a research project funded by the European Commission.
-Following this, he joined the Department of Economics at University of Surrey, UK, as an ESRC funded doctoral research student.
+Christopher Spencer is an economist with expertise in the areas of monetary policy, household finance, and applied econometrics.
+Christopher began his academic career in 2001 as a Research Officer at the University of Oxford, contributing to a research project funded by the European Commission.
+Following this, he joined the Department of Economics at University of Surrey as an ESRC funded doctoral research student.
 His PhD examined the empirical and theoretical aspects of central bank policy-making, in which he applied panel data techniques to estimate reaction functions for Bank of England Monetary Policy Committee members.
-Prior to obtaining his PhD in Economics, he worked as a Research Fellow at the University of Surrey, during which time he acted as an external adviser to the UK Department of Trade and Industry, contributing to a report which examined the impact of manufacturing standards on economic growth.
-In October 2008, Christopher joined the School of Business and Economics (SBE) at Loughborough University as a Lecturer in Economics, enjoying numerous responsibilities in the areas of administration, research and teaching; he became a Fellow of the Higher Education Academy in 2014, and was promoted to Senior Lecturer in February 2016.
-In 2012/13 Christopher was awarded a prestigious Shimomura Fellowship at the Development Bank of Japan, Tokyo, and further to this, spent six months at Hitotsubashi University, Tokyo, as a Visiting Associate Professor.
+After working at the University of Surrey as a Research Fellow, Christopher joined the Department of Economics at Loughborough University in 2008 as a Lecturer in Economics.
+He became a Fellow of the Higher Education Academy in 2014, and was promoted to Senior Lecturer in Economics in 2016.

 Christopher has published in journals such as Public Choice, the Southern Economic Journal, Economics Letters, and the Economic History Review, and has presented his work at major conferences such as the Royal Economic Society Annual Conference and the Annual Congress of the European Economic Association.
 Presently, Christopher is supervising funded PhD research in the area of central bank communication and financial crises, and welcomes applications from prospective doctoral students with an interest in researching issues relating to central banking, monetary policy, and the history of US Federal Reserve System.